antoine3000/dok-antoine/content/2020-03-11-computer-controlled-machining/2020-10-02-fab-stool-bench-table/_index.md

 ![Tolerance detail](tolerance.png)

 In this case I used a tolerance value of `0.2 mm`.
 This means that there is an extra `0.1 mm` on each side of the cut to make sure that the parts fit together.

+Update: the tolerance value I used wasn't enough, I had to sand the mortises in order to join the different elements together.

 ### Dogbones